Hard Times by Charles Dickens (1966)

 Sandglass Number III:31*

 Click images for larger views.

 A new artist joins the fold with this book: Charles Raymond.
 This was his first commission, and he went on to tackle Rudyard Kipling’s Tales of East and West for the Cardevon Press-owned LEC in 1973.
 To be frank, Raymond’s artwork here is rather lackluster.
 It renders Dickens’ bold characterizations with a lifelessness I have not seen for some time.
 It may be the choice of coloring, but I am ultimately unimpressed.
-Shame, too, as I did think about acquiring the book since I enjoyed it so much!
-Maybe the LEC is a bit better.
+Shame, but you can’t win them all.

 GMD member featherwate passed along some key details from the Sandglass about Raymond and the design info, so I’ll paste that below (with my thanks!):